tharte/emacs-reveal/README.md

-or [that paper in German](https://doi.org/10.21240/mpaed/34/2019.03.02.X)), and the following figure contains some evaluation results for a [course on Operating Systems](https://gitlab.com/oer/OS) indicating that students generally agree.
+or [that paper in German](https://doi.org/10.21240/mpaed/34/2019.03.02.X)), and the following figure contains some evaluation results for a [course on Operating Systems](https://gitlab.com/oer/OS) indicating that students do not disagree in general, although students in 2021 stated a strong preference for videos.
+I plan to repeat such evaluations in upcoming years…

-I added different types of hyperlinks in 2018 and extended them in 2019; thus there is no data for 2017.
-Also, I added the final two questions in 2019: First, some students ask to remove links every year; apparently, the majority disagrees.
-(For the minority, I plan to implement customizable CSS styles, but did not manage to do so yet.
-Help would be very welcome!)
-Second, based on student feedback, I disabled auto-play for audio in 2019; only a minority asked to revert this change.
+I added different types of hyperlinks in 2018 and extended them in 2019 and 2021; thus there is no data for 2017.
+Based on student feedback, I disabled auto-play for audio in 2019; only a minority (nobody in 2021) asked to revert this change, which can be performed with URL parameter ~audio-autoplay~).
+Since August 2021, hyperlinks to external contents open in new tabs, and I switched presentations to use the ~linear~ navigation mode of reveal.js (unless URL parameter ~default-navigation~ is used).

 ![Evaluation results for emacs-reveal](evaluation.png "Evaluation results for emacs-reveal")